-A few days before I was planning to visit Zion National Park, I checked the NPS site and saw this closure occur.
+I discovered this alternative trail while visiting Las Vegas in 2020 and planning another visit to Zion National Park.
+Before doing so, I checked the NPS site and saw this closure was publicized there.

-This first made me consider omitting visiting this spot and possibly revisiting Angel’s Landing, but thankfully, a Zion local told me about the alternative trail I could take to still see this beautiful spot.
+This first made me consider omitting visiting this spot and possibly revisiting Angel’s Landing, but thankfully, a Zion local told me about the alternative trail I could take to still see this beautiful spot, aka the alternative trail.

 The first thing you’ll want to do is take a screenshot or download this map (or ask for it in the visitor center of Zion):